nanotech4444/FlaskAppStarter/README.md

 # FlaskAppStarter
-A Flask app starter template for using when starting new Flask apps.
+A Flask app starter template for use when starting new Flask apps.